ITU-BDSA2025-GROUP8/Chirp/README.md

 ## Linux and Mac

-To run from the realese files you first need to download the folder for your OS and open the directory in a terminal Then you need to set the environment variable with the command:
+To run from the release files you first need to download the folder for your OS and open the directory in a terminal Then you need to set the environment variable with the command:

 `export CHIRPDBPATH=./chirp.db`